Takewkat/MySite/README.md

-### it is an educational project done to learn gulp, mixins and new techniques
+### It is an educational project done to learn gulp, mixins and new techniques

 HOW TO USE:
 ```sh